StephaneFeniar/Lottery-BestCombination/README.md

 *This section in under cunstruction*

 *  Improve the way to aggregate the estimations.
-For instance, if for a  draw *d* a combination has 5 matches, we should only take into account the estimation associated to the this draw *d*.
+<br/>For instance, if for a  draw *d* a combination has 5 matches, we should only keep the estimation associated to this draw *d*.
 *  Test the results significancy.
 *  Perform the analysis in a recursive way:
   + Do the analysis like we did and recover an estimated  playing frequency for each combination.